Ashely De Young-Seibert with De Young Properties

 Kevin Weitzel: Ooh, that's a good chunk. and are there any noteworthy differentiations between Holiday Builders and your competitors in the area?

-and you know, customer service and, and I realized probably everybody on this call feels this way. but customer service is a passion of ours, every single person in the company.
+You know, customer service and I realized probably everybody on this call feels this way. but customer service is a passion of ours, every single person in the company.
 It is made or broken by our customer service scores, our customer satisfaction scores. and that's a big deal for us.

 Kevin Weitzel: Ashley.